 Employers of any business should always follow the U.S. Occupational Safety & Health Administration’s (OSHA) standards and set forth rigid guidelines for handling and storing dangerous chemicals.
 Check out their Hazard Communication Standard (HCS) page for accurate and up-to-date information regarding hazardous chemical exposure at work as well as the most recent official protective measures.
 Protect yourself from workplace chemical injuries.

-Work Injury Attorneys You Can Trust With Your Hazardous Chemical Exposure Case
+Workplace Chemical Injury Attorneys You Can Trust With Your Case

 There are lots of technicalities in toxic chemical injury claims.
-An expert in torts and personal injury law is essential to have at your side.
+A lawyer who is experienced in both tort law and personal injury is highly beneficial to your case.
 We are toxic chemical exposure tort lawyers dedicated to getting you the benefits you deserve in the wake of a workplace accident that incites an unavoidable drop in productivity, leaves you in pain, and undermines your ability to work.
-Call Kirk Kirk Law today to jumpstart your journey to recuperation and peace of mind.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.